Baseball Rakes for Field Maintenance

 1. Galvanized Iron.
 This type of ribbed rake is always inexpensive, but the product is more prone to rapid deformation and heaviness.

 2. Hardened steel.
-Advantages – long service life.
-Disadvantages – large weight, high price range.
+Advantages: long service life.
+Disadvantages: large weight, high price range.

 3. Hardened aluminum.
 These products are lightweight and have a reasonable price.

-Baseball Infield rake Buying Criteria
+Baseball Infield Rake Buying Criteria

 Head Width

-The best head width for a rake will depend on where you need to use it.
+The best head width for a rake will depend on where to use it.
 For example, leveling soil on a baseball field will take less time if the rake has a wide head.

 Weight